 Then, as companies were dealing with much more data and their needs changed, Hadoop also changed.
 It then began offering more features.
 Now, Hadoop enables predictions and forecasts that help companies run efficiently and successfully.
 This evolution is still present today, as more modern versions of Hadoop are becoming available.

 This dedication to evolving and meeting the needs of its users resulted in Hadoop becoming a well-developed ecosystem.
-That’s why Hadoop has grown into a mature technology throughout the years.
+That’s why the Hadoop ecosystem has grown into a mature technology throughout the years.
 It knows its users, the market, and the challenges they have faced and continue to face.

-One unique feature of Hadoop is data locality, which means the data is stored on the same machines that perform calculations.
+One unique feature of the Hadoop ecosystem is data locality, which means the data is stored on the same machines that perform calculations.
 When there is no data locality, data needs to be downloaded from one machine (for example database) to another one which performs the calculations.

 Therefore, data locality saves a significant amount of time and bandwidth.
 When Hadoop users transfer data, they don’t move the actual data but rather the computation of the data.
 Code is much smaller than actual data and, therefore, much easier to transfer.

-The limitations of Hadoop
+The limitations of the Hadoop ecosystem

 Although Hadoop is a mature technology with certain benefits, it also has multiple limitations that make some businesses turn to other data solutions.